spectrocloud/librarium/content/docs/08-user-management/2-palette-rbac/1-tenant-scope-roles-permissions.md

 # Global Tenant Scope

-Tenant is an isolated workspace within the Spectro system.
+Tenant is an isolated workspace within the Palette Console.
 Users and Teams with specific Roles can be associated with the Tenant(s) you create.

 Palette has adopted the security principle of least privilege.
-Each user is assigned Roles and Permissions to the scopes, resources, and components.
-The Permissions format is `component`.`operation`, where component refers to resource or the API functionality, and *operation* refers to the action or activity allowed.
+Each user is assigned Roles and Permissions to the scopes, resources, and resourceKey.
+The Permissions format is `resourceKey.operation`, where **resourceKey** refers to resource or the API functionality, and **Operation** refers to the permitted action or activitie.

 To view a list of the predefined roles and permissions, go to **Tenant Settings** > **Roles**, and you will find the list of **Global Roles**.
-If you need to extend your permissions, use the **Create Role** option.
+If you need to extend your permissions, use the [Create Role](/user-management/palette-rbac#createcustomroleinpalette) option.

-Below is the list of Roles and Permissions that already predefined for the Global Tenant Scope.
+Below is the list of Roles and Permissions that already predefined for the Global Tenant Scope:

 <br />
 <br />